anuk1998/Tiriande-1/Snarl/Planning/ruleChecker.md

 * `boolean isValidMove(Position destPoint)` -- determines if the given destination point is a reachable and valid move for the character.
 * `void setMaxTilesPossible(int max)` -- sets how many tiles a player or adversary can move.
 This could be a different amount for players and adversaries.
 * `void keyTileIsLandedOn()` -- determines a set of actions if the key tile has been landed on by a player or adversary.
-* `void exitTileIsLandedOn()` -- determines a set of actions if the level exit tile has been landed on by a player or adversary.
+* `void exitTileIsLandedOn()` -- determines a set of actions if the Game exit tile has been landed on by a player or adversary.
-    * `boolean isExitUnlocked()` -- helper for `exitTileIsLandedOn()` to check if the exit has been unlocked by checking if the level key has been found.
+    * `boolean isExitUnlocked()` -- helper for `exitTileIsLandedOn()` to check if the exit has been unlocked by checking if the Game key has been found.
 * `void seesAPlayer()` -- determines a response if a player or adversary sees another player
 * `void seesAnAdversary()` -- determines a response if a player or adversary sees another adversary